blazerygy/testrm/README.md

 **4. Partition workers into multiple groups**

-Writing the grouping results to groups file.
+Write the grouping results to groups file.
 Each line in groups file indicate one group, which may has one or more IPs of workers.
 An example of the contents of the groups file would be (three groups):
 ```
 10.10.10.21
 10.10.10.22 10.10.10.23